swimlane/ngx-charts/docs/intro/features.md

 - Responsive Layout
 - Data point Event Handlers
 - Works with ngUpgrade
+- Enabling/Disabling animations

 If you have an idea for a new feature, create a Github issue or even better a PR ;).
 Make sure to include the use case, an example image of the chart (if applicable) and data formats.

 ## Alternatives
 Chart frameworks are a dime a dozen nowadays.
-Not many of them existed 2+ years ago when we started this project internally and many of them still don't really work well with Angular.
+Not many of them existed a few years ago when we started this project internally and many of them still don't really work well with Angular.
 Here's a recent list we compiled during our effort to open-source this:

 - [ng2-nvd3](https://github.com/krispo/ng2-nvd3) - Open-source wrapper for nvd3 using Angular2 Components
 - [ng2-charts](http://valor-software.com/ng2-charts/) - Open-source Angular2 wrapper directives for Chart.js